zooko/smalloc/README.md

   `smalloc` tuned to larger virtual memory pages.
 Notably virtual memory pages on modern MacOS and iOS are 16 KiB.

-* If we could allocate even more virtual memory space, `smalloc` could more scalable (eg huge slots could be larger than 4 mebibytes, the number of per-thread areas could be greater than 64), it could be even simpler (eg remove the special-casing of the number of slots for the huge slots slab), and you could have more than one `smalloc` heap in a single process.
+* If we could allocate even more virtual memory address space, `smalloc` could more scalable (eg huge slots could be larger than 4 mebibytes, the number of per-thread areas could be greater than 64), it could be even simpler (eg remove the (quite complex!) overflow algorithm, and the special-casing of the number of slots for the huge slots slab), and you could have more than one `smalloc` heap in a single process.
 Larger (than 48-bit) virtual memory addresses are already supported on some platforms/configurations, especially server-oriented ones, but are not widely supported on desktop and smartphone platforms.
 We could consider creating a variant of `smalloc` that works only platforms with larger (than 48-bit) virtual memory addresses and offers these advantages.
+TODO: make an even simpler smalloc ("ssmalloc"??) for 5-level-page-table systems.

 * I looked into the `RDPID` instruction on x86 and the `MPIDR` instruction on ARM as a way to get a differentiating number/ID for